david-schor/temporary-broadcast/src/content/japan/index.md

 gallery: "japan"
 ---

-Here is the full text translated into English, with markdown removed:

----

 Where does one even begin after spending a month in a completely foreign country?
 Should we talk about what was so great?
 The snow?
 The weather?
 The food?
 Or just write about the time we shared together?
 We actually wanted a short, punchy intro.
 But who are we to pretend otherwise, after everything that happened.

 Well then, let's start at the beginning: it all started with an idea.
 The idea of going to Japan and simply shredding some incredible powder.